200 level of any World Language or passing all sections of STAMP test at Intermediate Low or above.

 Students may be granted a waiver of world language requirement with credit based on the following:

 In order to waive the language requirement, students who are proficient in the language will take the STAMP test.
 For languages that are not offered by STAMP, students will be required to take ACTFL Oral Proficiency Interview and Written Production test and pass it at the required proficiency levels for that language.
-Advanced Placement (AP) exam (a score of 4 grants a 3 credit waiver; a score of 5 grants a 6 credit waiver) CLEP exam.
+Advanced Placement (AP) exam (a score of 4 grants a 3 credit waiver; a score of 5 grants a 6 credit waiver). the university also grants up to 9 credits for CLEP exam.

 Students who are native speakers of a language other than English may be granted a waiver of world language requirement with credit based on one of the following documents:

 High school diploma or it's equivalent to the student's native language country, not an American high school.
 ACTFL Oral Proficiency Interview (OPI) and Written Production Test (WPT) passed at Intermediate low-level.
-To register for these tests, you may contact www.languagetesting.com Please, realize that this exam costs additional money and requires a proctor.
+To register for these tests, you may contact www.languagetesting.com Please, realize that this exam costs additional money.
 STAMP test scoring at Intermediate Low Level in all skills.
-To take the STAMP test, you need to purchase it at the bookstore and then sign up to take it at the Open Lab in EN B131.
+To take the STAMP test, you must register https://avantassessment.ecwid.com/#!/Southern-Connecticut-State-University/c/48483124/offset=0&sort=normal.

 Seal of Biliteracy: Students who have earned the Seal of Biliterancy in high school are entitled to 9 credits of the language (100, 101 and 200).
 They should bring their Seal of Biliterancy to the Department Chairperson, Dr. Resha Cardone, who will grant them the credits.